Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-db.md

 ```

-## Create an instance of SQL Migration Service
+## Create an instance of Database Migration Service

-You can create new instance of Azure SQL Migration Service by using the `az datamigration sql-service create` cmdlet.
+You can create new instance of Azure Database Migration Service by using the `az datamigration sql-service create` cmdlet.
 This cmdlet expects the following required parameters:

 - _Azure Resource Group name_: You can use [az group create](https://docs.microsoft.com/en-us/cli/azure/manage-azure-groups-azure-cli?view=azure-cli-latest) command to create an Azure Resource group as previously shown and provide its name as a parameter.
 - _SQL Migration Service name_: String that corresponds to the desired unique service name for Azure SQL Migration Service.